Lightstreamer/lightstreamer_flutter_client/README.md

   }
 ```

-UnSubscribing from receiving messages for the subscription above:
+This code allow to unsubscribing from receiving messages for the previous subscription:

 ```dart
     try {